pulpbill/terraform-notes/README.md

 # terraform-notes

-# This is a [WIP]

 Sharing 101 notes that I'll be using at work.
-Since TF docs are quite clear and there are plenty of examples, I'll wrote basic concepts and resources if you want to get started with Terraform.
+Since TF docs are quite clear and there are plenty of examples, I'll write basic concepts and resources (kind of a cheatsheet) if you want to get started with Terraform.

 ## Installation: